xcart/xcart-docs/_pages/kb_en/modules/mailchimp_integration_with_e-commerce_support/getting_started_with_mailchimp_integration_with_e-commerce_support.md

    * Method 3: Enter your Mailchimp API key manually and have your Mailchimp account connected to your integration
        * Step 1.
 In your Mailсhimp account, copy the API key you have set up for your X-Cart store.
        * Step 2.
-On the Mailсhimp Integration addon settings page in your X-Cart store, paste the API key into the field that says “Enter your Mailсhimp API key manually” and press Enter.
+On the Mailсhimp Integration addon settings page in your X-Cart store, paste the API key into the field that says "Enter your Mailсhimp API key manually" and press Enter.
          ![xc5_mailchimp_connecting2.png]({{site.baseurl}}/attachments/ref_w5MRyybe/xc5_mailchimp_connecting2.png)

          Provided that a valid API key has been used, your X-Cart Mailсhimp integration will be connected to your Mailсhimp account.

-Regardless of the connection method that has been used, after a successful connection you will be able to see the “Mailсhimp Integration with E-commerce support” addon settings page with your Mailсhimp API key showing in the field of the same name:
+Regardless of the connection method that has been used, after a successful connection you will be able to see the "Mailсhimp Integration with E-commerce support" addon settings page with your Mailсhimp API key showing in the field of the same name:
 ![xc5_mailchimp_successfully_authenticated.png]({{site.baseurl}}/attachments/ref_w5MRyybe/xc5_mailchimp_successfully_authenticated.png)

-Should you need to change the Mailсhimp account or the API key used for the connection, you will be able to do so at any time using the “Reset Mailсhimp connection” link provided next to the Mailсhimp API key field (See [Disconnect Integration](#disconnect-integration) for more info).
+Should you need to change the Mailсhimp account or the API key used for the connection, you will be able to do so at any time using the "Reset Mailсhimp connection" link provided next to the Mailсhimp API key field (See [Disconnect Integration](#disconnect-integration) for more info).

 Once your integration has been connected to your Mailсhimp account, you should configure it.
 For example, you will be able to toggle the E-commerce analytics and Abandoned carts features, choose how your customers should be able to subscribe to your Mailсhimp lists (whether a customer should be able to choose more than one list when subscribing, whether an additional confirmation should be required after a customer opts in to subscribe, etc.) For more info, see {% link "Configuring the addon 'Mailсhimp Integration with E-commerce support'" ref_ST1QnErC %}